Stencil: Silk screening

 Silk screening is a type of printing on paper or textiles, in which an ink is embedded in the cloth.
 The ink is controlled through the use of a stencil, which is placed directly over the paper or textile.
 This process can only handle one color of ink at a time.
 Therefore, multi-colored designs must be silk screened several times, with each interval taking time to dry.

 Micro- and nanostencil

 Stencils are also used in micro- and nanotechnology, as miniature shadow masks through which material can be deposited, etched or ions implanted onto a substrate.
 These stencils are usually made out of thin (100-500 nm) low-stress Silicon nitride (SiN) in which apertures are defined by various lithographic techniques (e. g. electron beam, photolithography).

 Stencil lithography has unique advantages compared to other patterning techniques: it does not require spinning of a uniform layer of resist (therefore patterns can be created on 3D topographies) and it does not involve any heat or chemical treatment of the substrate (like baking, developing and removing the resist).
 Thus it allows a wide range of substrates (e.g. flexible, surface-treated) and materials (e. g. organics) to be used.

+The three-dimensional shape of a structure deposited using a micro- or nano-stencil can be predicted by modelling.
+This has been experimentally verified.